john-ml/john-ml.github.io/content/prob.md

 This inferencer can then serve as a substitute for having to do error-prone probability calculations by hand.

-You can find a lot of papers online about writing efficient inferencers.
-Before reading them, I wanted to roll my own inferencers and try them out on some simple problems.
+I found a lot of papers online about writing efficient inferencers, but before reading them, I wanted to roll my own and try them out on some simple problems.
-This post describes how they work.

 ## Modelling random computations